 Last week in my post on Simple and Meaningful Goal Planning For 2019, I talked about how one of my relaxation goals is to spend more time reading books.
 However, with a three year old who never wants to sleep – she is the rockstar party girl in our house – finding time to wind down and read at night has been a huge challenge.

 I also struggle to find books to read.
 There are just so many out there!
 Where does one even start?

 This year I am vowing to do things differently.
-Since I love list making and organizing so much, I decided to make a list of books I want to read in 2019.
+Since I love list making and organizing so much, I decided to make a 2019 book list of the top books I want to read this year.
 Having my list ready helps me in a couple ways:

 - I won’t have to spend time searching for books I want to read.

 - I can request books from the library ahead of time – the hold list for popular books can be such a long wait!

 While I love buying new books, lately I have been trying to find most of them at the library, unless I think it is something I will read again.
 Total money saver!

 For full transparency this post contains affiliate links, meaning, I may earn a small commission if you happen to click on a link and make a purchase (at no cost to you).
 It also allows me to see what things you are interested in and helps me create future relevant posts.
 These small commissions help support my blog (and my kids’ never ending snacking habits!), so please know that I really appreciate you following along!